How is Blue Label Labs different from its competitors?

 1.)
 Internal Development Team Testing

 Each Development Team has an internal QA Tester along with the Developer Lead who perform basic validation on bug fixes prior to builds being released to the broader Project Manager and QA team.
-Their validation is to ensure that items in the Trello cards—we use www.trello.com to coordinate team efforts and communicate with clients—are properly remedied according to their descriptions prior to “checking-in” or committing code.
-When items are resolved by the Development Team they are pulled into the “Testing Done by Dev Team” stack of Trello cards.
+Their validation is to ensure that items within JIRA, which we use alongside Trello, to coordinate team efforts and communicate with clients—are properly remedied according to their descriptions prior to “checking-in” or committing code.
+When items are resolved by the Development Team they are pulled into the “Testing Done by Dev Team” stack of Trello cards and/or within JIRA.

 When developing new projects, the Blue Label Labs Development Team will also be responsible for creating “unit tests” for our code so that we can quickly run a basic set of verifications.
 The dev team does the majority of their testing using iOS and Android app simulators.